42insidethebox/pedrodemenagement/src/pages/en/privacy.md

 _Last updated: February 2024_

-This privacy policy explains how **MonWebsite.ch** processes personal data for its clients and prospects.
+This privacy policy explains how **TonSiteWeb.ch** processes personal data for its clients and prospects.

 ## 1. Data controller

-TonSiteWeb Sàrl, chemin de la Digitale 10, 1000 Lausanne, Switzerland, acts as data controller.
-You can reach our privacy team at **privacy@monwebsite.ch**.
+TonSiteWeb Sàrl acts as data controller.
+You can reach us at **support@tonsiteweb.ch**.

 ## 2. Data we collect